Parker Lundgren

-Parker Lundgren (born December 28, 1986) is an American guitarist, best known for being in the progressive metal band Queensrÿche, which he joined in 2009 until 2021.
+Parker Lundgren (born December 28, 1986) is an American guitarist, best known for being in the progressive metal band Queensrÿche, which he joined in 2008 until 2021.

 Career

 Lundgren was born in a musical family to Julie Clouse and Scott Lundgren in Port Townsend, Washington, where he also grew up.
 He started playing acoustic guitar, but later switched to jazz guitar, taking both lessons and working through guitar books.
 Since all his friends played guitar, he always was in three or four bands, including the Port Townsend High School Jazz Band and the rock band The Nihilists, which he co-founded and played with for six years.
 He names Django Reinhardt as a major influence in the jazz genre, and as a fan of Chris DeGarmo, he was learning Queensrÿche songs in high school.
 After graduation, Lundgren moved to Seattle to build a career in music, where he played in the punk group Sledgeback.
 In the summer of 2008, Lundgren also joined the touring band of Geoff Tate's solo project, while dating Tate's stepdaughter Miranda Tate.
-During that time, he had already become friends with the members of Tate's band Queensrÿche.
+During that time, he claims had already become friends with the members of Tate's band Queensrÿche.

 Queensrÿche

-A falling out between Queensrÿche and their then-guitarist Mike Stone opened up the position of guitarist in Queensrÿche.
-Lundgren became Stone's replacement, aided by the fact that he already knew most of their material.
+For disputed reasons, Lundgren replaced guitarist Mike Stone in Queensrÿche, Lundgren claims that the band "had a falling out" with Stone, but co-guitarist Michael Wilton claims that Lundgren replaced Stone without his knowledge by singer Geoff Tate due to "Stone was making too many grand demands and we could hire Parker Lundgren for cheap." and that "I had never heard Parker Lundgren play, nor was I or the rest of the band included in this major decision."
+Lundgren claims he was aided by the fact that he already knew most of their material.
 Lundgren was tipped that the upcoming tour would consist of the albums American Soldier, Rage for Order and Empire, which he learned before auditioning with Queensrÿche's lead guitarist, Michael Wilton.
-Wilton was surprised that Lundgren knew the whole set, and possibly also relieved he would not have to teach the new guitarist all the parts.
+Lundgren claims Wilton was surprised that he knew the whole set, and possibly also relieved he would not have to teach the new guitarist all the parts.

 Because of his new appointment with Queensrÿche, Lundgren left Sledgeback in February 2009.
 On July 18, he married Miranda Tate, but they divorced about six months later.
 In concert, Lundgren plays the original guitar solos by Wilton and original lead guitarist Chris DeGarmo note for note.
 It was suggested he do so by Wilton, because Kelly Gray and Stone (his predecessors replacing DeGarmo) had their own solos, to the fans' displeasure.